liot-io/copilot/README.md

 Now, you have a fully working authentication system with Next.js: Sign up, Sign in, Sign out, Forgot password, Reset password, Update profile, Update password, Update email, Delete account, and more.

-### Set up remote database

-The project uses DrizzleORM, a type-safe ORM compatible with SQLite, PostgreSQL, and MySQL databases.
-By default, the project is set up to work seamlessly with libSQL, and for production purposes, it's integrated with [Turso](https://turso.tech/?utm_source=nextjsstarterbp).
-The SaaS Boilerplate also enables a smooth transition to an alternative database provider if your project requires it.

-First, you need to create a Turso account at [Turso.tech](https://turso.tech/?utm_source=nextjsstarterbp) and install the Turso CLI:

-Read TURSO documentation for installing the Turso CLI: https://docs.turso.tech/cli/installation.
-WSL is needed to install the CLI.

 Before installing WSL on windows follow this guide: https://learn.microsoft.com/en-us/windows/wsl/install-manual